silver-hornet/silver-hornet.github.io/_posts/2020-11-13-prototype-cuberunner.md

 ---

-Cuberunner is a game prototype I built while following along with Brackeys’ YouTube tutorial.
+Cuberunner is a game prototype I built while following along with Brackeys’ [How to make a video game](https://www.youtube.com/watch?v=j48LtUkZRjU&list=PLPV2KyIb3jR53Jce9hP7G5xC4O9AgnOuL&index=1) tutorial series on YouTube.
 The core gameplay loop is:

 - Move left and right
 - Stay on the track